iyer-karthik/Insight-project/README.md

 **Supervised binary classification**:
 With the aim of improving returns, the first technique I used was a supervised binary classification; predict whether a given loan will default or not.
 The idea was to improve returns by avoiding bad loans.
 I used a few parametric and non-parametric classifiers and optimized for recall.

 Logistic ridge regression had the best performance.
-Here is the confusion matrix for Logistic regression with L2 penalty.
+Here is the confusion matrix on the holdout test set for Logistic regression with L2 penalty.

 ![ROCcurve](images/Modified_confusion2.png)